Ainara12/Programing-Scripting-problems/README.md

 **License & Copyright**
 © Ainara Ruiz Castillo, GMIT student.

-Licensed under the [MIT LICENSE] (https://github.com/Ainara12/Programing-Scripting-problems/blob/master/LICENSE)
+Licensed under the MIT LICENSE.

 Thanks so much for reading this document.
 If you need further information do not hesitate to consult me.